Request A Free Consultation

 Who is At Fault in a Phoenix Truck Accident?

 Fault can be a complicated matter in Phoenix truck accidents.
 There can be more than one defendant based on the circumstances of the case.
-So, if you’re involved in a truck accident in Phoenix or the surrounding areas, it’s imperative that you get a case evaluation from an experienced truck accident attorney.
+So, if you’re involved in a truck accident in Phoenix or the surrounding areas, it’s imperative that you get a case evaluation from our experienced truck accident attorneys.
 This is the only way that you’ll get a clear picture of who may be named as a defendant for your claim.

 Here are some of the parties that could be liable in a truck accident and what needs to be done to prove liability: